lucapette/web/main/content/writing/improve-fakedata-performance-for-fun.md

 without having to write a single line of code.

 The output though was not very readable.
-I can't blame pv for this, it's actually quite remarkable I could gather the data I needed in a few minutes with.
+I can't blame pv for this, it's actually quite nice I could gather the data I needed in a few minutes with it.

-Let's look at this output one more time:
+Let's look at the output one more time:

 ```sh
 fakedata noun -l 100000000 | pv -b -l -a -t -n >/dev/null